Estadio Racing Club

-The Estadio Racing Club, popularly known as Estadio Alsina y Colón, was an association football stadium in Avellaneda, a suburb of Greater Buenos Aires, Argentina.
+The Estadio de Alsina y Colón ([esˈtaðjo dˈe alsˈina ˈi kolˈon]; lit.
+'Alsina and Colón Stadium', named after the Alsina and Colón streets), officially known as Estadio de Racing Club ([esˈtaðjo dˈe ɾɾˈaθiŋ klˈub]; lit.
+'Racing Club Stadium', as it was the home of the team), was an association football stadium in Avellaneda, Argentina.
+It was the home of Racing, before the club moved to the current El Cilindro, located on the same site.

-It was the home ground of Racing Club before they moved to Estadio Juan Domingo Perón in 1950, and was located in the intersection of Alsina and Colón streets, hence been sometimes referred as 'Estadio de Alsina y Colón'.
-The stadium held 30,000 spectators.
-It was one of two stadiums that hosted the first Copa América in 1916, along with Gimnasia y Esgrima.
+The stadium held 50,000 spectators.
+It was one of two stadiums that hosted the first Copa América in 1916, along with GEBA Stadium.

-The stadium was closed in December 1946 to build the Estadio Presidente Juan Domingo Perón which was inaugurated in 1950.

 History

 After spending some time in other locations, Racing Club returned to Alsina and Colón streets in 1906.
 The stadium hosted not only football matches but other sporting events.
 On May 7, 1911, Racing debuted in Primera División playing in "Alsina y Colón" vs San Isidro, becoming the first Racing's top division match held in that venue.
 By those times, the club built the roof grandstands.

 One of Racing's achievements in that stadium was the win over legendary team Alumni 3–1.
 That was the last season of Alumni in Argentine football so the club disbanded soon after.
 Racing is considered the "successor" of Alumni due to their successful campaigns in upcoming years during the second decade of the 20th. century.
 Some journalist state that Racing gave birth to the "creole style", opposing to Alumni's British school that dominated the first years of the century.

 By those times, the Argentina national team played their home games at Gimnasia y Esgrima's venue, Estadio G.E.B.A.
 When the club broke up with the Argentine Football Association to establish Federación Argentina de Football in 1912, the official Association decided that Argentine would play their games at Racing Club, which was the second stadium in importance by then.
 The first match played by the Argentine side in Racing was the 1912 edition of Copa Newton (held on October 6) v Uruguay.

 As football gained more enthusiasts, the club built more grandstands on Alsina and Italia streets to increase the stadium's capacity.
 In 1913, Argentina played a Copa Lipton match at Racing Club, beating Uruguay 4–0.
 That same year, Racing achieved its first title in Primera División after beating San Isidro 2–0 in the final match.